DAE-GD-2025-2026/gameai-zombie-JohnyTheCarrot/README.md

 The application of GOAP to this project is essentially a proof of concept, to be further developed in the final zombie game hand in, which it would reflect.
 The goal of this specific handed in version of the zombie game is solely to test GOAP, but it is not perfectly used, as mentioned.
+An example of this compromise is the fact the survivor currently immediately points towards an enemy, instantly shoots.
+The goal of this, again, is to research GOAP.

 ## GOAP Implementation